kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 Then, as briefly explained in their [repository](https://github.com/openshift/console#native-kubernetes), our Kubernetes cluster can be configured to run the OpenShift Console and leverage its integrations with KubeVirt.
 Features related to KubeVirt are similar to the ones found in the OKD installation except:

-- KubeVirt installation is done using the [Hyperconverged Cluster Operator (HCO) without OL or Marketplace](https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace) instead of the KubeVirt operator.
+- KubeVirt installation is done using the [Hyperconverged Cluster Operator (HCO) without OLM or Marketplace](https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace) instead of the KubeVirt operator.
 Therefore, available updates to KubeVirt are not triggered or advised automatically
 - Virtual Machines objects can only be created from YAML.
 Although the wizard dialog is still available in the console, it does not function properly because it uses specific OpenShift objects under the hood.
 These objects are not available in our native Kubernetes deployment.
 - Connection to the VM via serial or VNC console is flaky.
 - VM templates can only be created from YAML.
 The wizard dialog is based on OpenShift templates.